grant-king/ML_progress/log.md

 **Today's Progress:** TPTM data structures day 3.
 Reviwed/continued Natural simulaitons course on KhanAcademy using JS, started playing with Python mode on Processing IDE.
 Started exploring Pygame as a more powerful animation alternative.
 Reviewed simple OOP structure and list operations with high_scores exercise on Exercism.

 **Thoughts:** I didn't do the Pybite assigned by TPTM but found something similar on Exercism.
 I was very glad to be reminded of Processing, and to be able to inspect the Python interface and some examples now that I have been using so much Python.
 Processing in JS on KhanAcademy was my original introduction to programming so long ago, it is interesting to pick up where I left off without too much trouble switching back into JS.
 I also found some alternative animation libraries in Python and started playing around with Pygame.
 It is also an old project but has an active community and seems more promising than returning to Processing for my stuff.

+Day 10: January 15, 2019

+**Today's Progress:** TPTM pytest day 1.
+Two text-oriented Exercism exercises.
+Started working through Scrapy Documentation so that i'll be able to add a new 'movie-madness' Django app component that will scrape a user collection from blu-ray.com in order to import collections.

+**Thoughts:** TPTM feels like it is moving a little slow so I am glad to work on the scraping component for the movie-madness app that I was working on.

+Day 11: January 16, 2019

+**Today's Progress:** TPTM day 2.

+**Thoughts:**

 **Link to work:**